Chanu IPS 2

-Chanu IPS 2 is a 2019 Indian Meitei language film directed by Sanaton Nongthomba and produced by Linthoi Chanu, under the banner of Nongthombam Films.
+Chanu IPS 2 is a 2019 Manipuri film directed by Sanaton Nongthomba and produced by Linthoi Chanu, under the banner of Nongthombam Films.
 The film features Gokul Athokpam, Soma Laishram and Bala Hijam in the lead roles.
 The film was premiered at Manipur State Film Development Society (MSFDS), Palace Compound on 31 October 2019.

 It is a sequel to the 2017 film Chanu IPS.